partikelir/technocrat/usage.md

 The same can be accomplished with JP Markdown by using three back-ticks immediately followed by the class name *e.g.* `language-php`.

-If you want to highlight any languages I haven't included in the Prism file shipped with Pendrell you can roll your own and replace `src/js/prism.js` before running `gulp package` and uploading a new distribution.
+If you want to highlight any languages I haven't included in the Prism file shipped with Pendrell you can roll your own and replace `src/js/prism.js` before running `gulp dist` and uploading a new distribution.

+### NOT RECOMMENDED

+The WordPress code base is littered with old functions that are hard to work with, produce ugly markup, or simply aren't very good.
+To polish the output of these functions or to replicate the functionality might be out of scope for this theme--and so there are a few things I recommend *not* using:

+- In-post pagination with `<!--nextpage-->` and so on.
+This calls `wp_link_pages()`, a function that doesn't even allow you to specify a divider between page numbers.
+Avoid!
+- Audio, video, or any other media shortcode; I haven't yet messed around with any of these as I don't use them myself.